elixirschool/elixirschool/en/lessons/specifics/plug.md

 $ mix run --no-halt
 ```

-Once everything is finished compiling, and `[info]  Started app` appears, open a web
+Once everything is finished compiling, and `[info]  Starting application...` appears, open a web
 browser to `127.0.0.1:8080`.
 It should display:

 ```